 If it’s within your budget, splurge and get the private room that features the private balcony.
 We are on a pretty tight budget and managed to do this, and it was so worth it.
 This room comes with the best view on the whole property, and has an awesome couch setup on the balcony to hang out on.
 There’s also a sweet cat who chilled on the couch day and night, and we loved the company.

-It was so refreshing to have this wonderful escape from the world up in the mountains all to ourselves.
 We spent so much time gazing out at the unreal views, and also got a chance to delve into some creative endeavors like drawing, origami, and journaling.
 This hostel definitely provided us tons of creative inspiration, and it was so energizing to be able to retreat to the mountains for a few days.